 Every system, architecture, and application needs to be designed with security in mind.
-There's just too much at risk.
+There's too much at risk.
 For instance, a denial of service attack could prevent your customer from reaching your web site or services and block you from doing business.
 Defacement of your website damages your reputation.
-And a data breach is perhaps worst of all — as it can ruin hard-earned trust, while causing significant personal and financial harm.
+And a data breach could be even worse — as it can ruin hard-earned trust, while causing significant personal and financial harm.
 As administrators, developers, and IT management, we all must work to guarantee the security of our systems.

 Additionally, Contoso Shipping has some out-of-network devices that are part of your operations.
 You are using network-enabled sensors in your drones that send data to Azure Event Hubs, while delivery drivers use mobile apps to get route maps and record signatures for receipt of shipments.
 These devices and apps must be securely authenticated before data can be sent to or from them.

 So how do you keep your data secure?

 Azure Event Hubs allow you to receive and process millions of events of real-time data each second via dynamic data pipelines.
 Event Hubs also integrates seamlessly with other Azure services.

 - Security responsibility is shared with Azure

 - Identity management provides protection, even outside your network